bdoremus/gvca_survey_analytics/README.md

 * Added technical controls to prevent families from responding to grade-level questions if they did not have a child in that grade level.
 * Reduced the options for support services to just a yes/no.
 * Included a new collector relevant to handouts given during carline.
 This was our first year with a physical presence to remind parents; previously was just the newsletter and Dr. Garrow's email.

+2023-2024:
+* References to "Upper" school have been replaced with "High" school.
+* Fixed some typos in the questions